To eliminate stress, you have to do things differently

 We want our children to experience the freedom creativity brings

 The freedom to be themselves.
 So I’m counting on you to make this happen.
-Will you let me?
 Will you allow yourself the time and space to restore balance in your life?
 Will you let yourself step back and find more ways to bring these beautiful elements into your family life?
 It’s much needed.
-Children are growing up in a crazy busy world which our children are struggling to thrive in – read my latest blog post 10 Obvious Signs of A Stressed Child that Parents Often Ignore.
+Children are growing up in a crazy busy world that is crushing them.
+10 Obvious Signs of A Stressed Child that Parents Often Ignore.

-Creativity, connection and fun are like heart and soul vitamins
+Creativity, connection and fun are like heart + soul vitamins